 - providing you with a letter to give to your marriage officer confirming that you’ve entered into an antenuptial contract

-- the statutory Deeds Office fees
+- the statutory Deeds Office registration fees

-As you can see, there are NO hidden charges, fees or costs.
+As you can see, there are NO hidden charges, fees, or costs.

 If you are not able to come into our office for the consultation, we can also arrange for the consultation to be held telephonically or via skype.

-Q: Is this the same as a “prenup”? –> A “prenup” or “prenuptial” agreement is a term that has been popularised in pop culture and generally refers to a marital contract entered into in the United States of America.
+A “prenup” or “prenuptial” agreement is a term that has been popularised in pop culture and generally refers to a marital contract entered into in the United States of America.
 In essence, both a prenuptial agreement and an antenuptial agreement deal with how assets and liabilities will be handled between the two of you as a couple and between you and third parties, so you could consider them to be the same.

-Q: What about Customary Marriages?
-What happens here? –> Since 1998 South Africa has formally recognised marriages which are entered into through customary ceremonies.
+Since 1998 South Africa has formally recognised marriages which are entered into through customary ceremonies.
 The Recognition of Customary Marriages Act of 1998 recognises both monogamous and polygamous marriages and provides them with the same recognition as civil marriage, subject to the ceremony complying with the Act.
 If neither spouse is married already, then the customary marriage will be considered to be “in community of property” (the same as everyone else!) unless the parties sign an antenuptial contract prior to the customary ceremony.

-Q: What about same sex marriages? –> Same sex marriages are governed in terms of the Civil Union Act and are treated the same way as marriages entered into between a man and a woman.
+Same-sex marriages are governed in terms of the Civil Union Act and are treated the same way as marriages entered into between a man and a woman.